 Funding and Support

+We are governed by a Board of Directors chaired by Russell Williams, Senior Vice President, Mission for Diabetes Canada.
 The Board relies on input from its Research Management Committee and other advisory committees to guide, manage and monitor its research and other programs.

-Dr. John Muscedere, MD, FRCPC is our Scientific Director and Chief Executive Officer
+Dr. John Muscedere, MD, FRCPC is our Scientific Director and Chief Executive Officer.